 - In a slow and steady stream, whisk in the milk.
 After it’s all added, continue whisking until it slightly thickens, about 1 minute.

 - One at a time, whisk in the remaining ingredients.

 - Remove the cheese dip from heat and pour into a serving dish.
 Sprinkle with extra cheese, if desired.
 The dip will be thin right off the stove (and delicious, of course), but will begin to thicken after a few minutes.
 It’s delicious warm or room temperature.

 - Cover and store leftovers in the refrigerator for up to 1 week.
 Heat over stovetop or in the microwave before serving again.

-- Whole Milk: Whole milk is best for the thickest dip.
-You can use 2% or lower fat (or dairy-free) milks, but keep in mind that the dip won’t thicken as much.
+- Whole Milk: Whole milk or half-and-half is best for a thicker dip.
+You can use 2% or lower fat (or dairy-free) milks, but keep in mind that the dip will be very thin.